sslover/designing-for-data-personalization/syllabus.md

     * Making an API request with AJAX

 * Assignment Week 2:
-    * Create a simple JSON file on any personal dataset.
-Don't overthink it, something simple is fine.
-    * Use [JSON Lint](http://jsonlint.com) to validate it

     * Write a JS script that gets the above data and generates in it on a webpage.
 Try to do something interesting with the data.
     * Investigate possible datasets for Design Challenge 1 - Making (Dry) Data Personal & Playful.
 Post to your blog and talk about why you're potentially interested in the dataset, and what you would like to express to the user.